B-gann21/rails-engine-lite/README.md

 # Rails Engine (lite)

-- A pure backend API with the following endpoints
+## A pure backend API with enpoints to create, read, update, and delete Items.
-  - CRUD for Items:
-  - Querying Items/Merchants by name:
-  - Querying Items by price:

-Things you may want to cover:
+- Queries can also be made to find one Item/Merchant by name, find all Items/Merchants by name, and find Items by price.

+## Technologies/Requirements
-* Ruby version
+- Ruby version 2.7.4

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+- Rails version 5.2.7
+- Uses PostgreSQL

+## Setup
+- `git clone` this repository
+- `cd` into the project directory (`rails-engine-lite`)
+- `bundle install` to get all the required gems found in the Gemfile
+  - note: delete the Gemfile.lock file and `bundle install` again if you get any versioning errors
+- `rails db:{drop,create,migrate,seed}` to set up and populate the database

+### Youre all set! run `rails s` to start up the server and start making requests.

+## Making API calls

-* How to run the test suite
+## Running the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...